ISE-Neutrino/api-testing/docs/e2e-test.md

 ## Create HTTP request test

-As you can see in the below image, the HTTP request is composed of these parts:
+As presented by the image below, the HTTP request is composed of these parts:

 - [Request line:](https://httpyac.github.io/guide/request.html#request-line) The first line of the request contains the HTTP method, the URL, and the HTTP version.
 - [Headers:](https://httpyac.github.io/guide/request.html#headers) The request headers are used to pass additional information about the request, and about the client itself, to the server.
 - [Body:](https://httpyac.github.io/guide/request.html#request-body) The request body is used to send data to the server.
-- Metadata: The metadata is used to add additional information about the request, like the request name, title, etc.
+- Metadata: Metadata is used to add additional information about the request, such as request name, title, etc.
 - [Response Handling:](https://httpyac.github.io/guide/assert.html) The response handling section is used to write the required logic for response validation and handling.

 ![http-request-format](./images/http-files-sample.jpg)